back to Blog

 Stock-Keeping Unit (SKU)

-A unique identifier for each product.
+A unique identifier assigned to each product or product variant.

 Stocklist

-A list of available inventory.
+A list of available inventory currently in stock.

 T